PhoebeGaoZhen/Demo3/README.md

 The results can be reproduced via ***Fig4g-l_experiments.zip***.
 ![image](https://github.com/PhoebeGaoZhen/Demo3/assets/54731874/f2939b57-79dd-4f62-be30-14a5a22987e2)

-## Fig.5
+## Fig.5 Potential biomarkers and drugs analysis
-Fig.5 shows Potential biomarkers and drugs analysis. a-d.
+a-d.
 Hub genes of four diseases based on MCC. e.
 The top ten potential drugs for breast cancer, liver cancer, lung cancer and COVID-19 based on DsigDB. f.
 Enrichment analysis of the first functional module of breast cancer.

 To demonstrate the significance of FGRNs inference in human disease treatment clearly, we identified potential biomarkers and drugs for breast cancer, liver cancer, lung cancer and COVID-19, respectively.
 Specifically, a pre-trained model is obtained by training the DeepFGRN model using a balanced training set, which includes all prior gene pairs and the same number of unexplored gene pairs.
 Then, the remaining unexplored gene pairs were fed into the pre-trained DeepFGRN model to obtain the predicted scores.
 The above gene pairs were sorted in descending order according to their predicted scores.
 Next, a relatively complete FGRN which close to real was obtained via combining all prior gene pairs together with top N unexplored gene pairs.
 Subsequently, the visualization and bioinformatics analysis were conducted on this relatively complete FGRN.
 The results can be seen in the predictions compressed package in this directory.